angussmitchell/MTRX5700-Major/README.md

 - lift off at power up, return to same location at power down

-## Things to get working by the end of this week (20/05/17)
+## Week 10 (20/05/17)

-- get the drone to take off and land - must be controlled by laptop/rpi/keyboard/game controller/joystick and not from phone app
+- get the drone to take off and land - must be controlled by laptop/rpi/keyboard/game controller/joystick and not from phone app --- ROLLED OVER

-- upload a test program to run on the drone as embedded software
+- upload a test program to run on the drone as embedded software --- DONE

-- receive data from the sensors
+- receive data from the sensors --- DON'T NEED ANYMORE

-- be able to detect the beat in various genres of music
+- be able to detect the beat in various genres of music --- ROLLED OVER

-## If wer're really feeling ambitious:
+## Week 11 (27/05/17)

+- get the drone to take off and land by writing embedded software

 - be able to detect bars in music

-- be able to detect sparse/non-rhythmic sections in music
+- be able to characterise sections in music

 - execute a simple dance move